ra559/cis106/_docs/weekly-homework-description.md

----
-layout: page
-title: Weekly Homework Description
----
 ## Weekly Homework  #
 This is a list of task that you will be required to complete every week.
 - Complete the designated lab **(40 Minutes)**
     - Each lab has a video walkthrough from beginning to end available in the course Youtube Channel.
-    - Each lab is a hands on activity consisting of 5 questions.
+    - Each lab is a hands on activity consisting of 5 questions or less that also include a challenge question.
     - I advise you to complete the labs in one sitting to avoid losing any data.
-    - Labs are the corner stone of this course and as a result are required to be completed in the designated order.
-You cannot do the next week's lab if you do not complete the previous week lab as they build on each other.I
+    - Labs are the corner stone of this course and as a result you are required to complete them in the designated order.
+You cannot do the next week's lab if you do not complete the previous week lab as they build on each other.
 - Complete the assigned discussion board **(30 Minutes)**
     - Every week you will have either a video, podcast episode, or article to read.
     - After you complete the assigned material, you are required to answer 1 question.